shriraam2007/First-Sem-Project/README.md

    git clone <https://github.com/shriraam2007/First-Sem-Project.git>
 2. Or download ZIP file and extract it
 3. Navigate to the project folder cd First-Sem-Project
-4. Run the Jupyter Notebook Untitled131.ipynb
+4. Run the python GK quiz game.py
 5. Play the quiz

 Follow the instructions shown on screen to answer the questions.